Here’s a place to share, learn, absorb, and perfect our trade…

 Negotiation Strategy And Tactics

 NMC was lucky to have Nate Holland, a district attorney, provide us with a very useful presentation.
 Nate gave this presentation to a group of mediators who were interested in hearing how attorneys prepare for mediation when dealing with clients.
-Nate has a strong desire to use his legal knowledge and passion for advocacy with all of his clients.
-We are so lucky to have presenters like Nate share their knowledge with us.
-Thank you Nate!

 Read More